polinchw/rke-ansible/README.md

 #### Add your RKE IPs to /etc/hosts

-Add your RKE VMs IPs to your `/ect/hosts` file on your ansible VM.
+Add your RKE VM IPs to your `/ect/hosts` file on your ansible VM.

 Mine looks like this: